 The staff in the department of Social Work and Family Services are available 24 hours a day, every day of the year, to help families solve problems and cope with the challenges of caring for a sick child.

 We offer face-to-face language interpretation with professional medical interpreters, sign language interpretation, TDD/TTY, and access to phone interpretation from any CHOP phone and video interpretation through an app on the CHOP-provided iPad in each room.

 Case managers work closely with patients, families and other members of the medical team to coordinate each patient's discharge plan and to serve as the link between the hospital and the patient’s insurance plan.

 The Child Life, Education and Creative Arts Therapy staff help patients and family members cope with their healthcare experiences using developmentally appropriate activities.
 They also provide education about and preparation for medical procedures and offer emotional support.

 Multifaith chaplaincy staff are sensitive to the varied expressions of faith and are dedicated to providing professional pastoral care to children and their families as they cope with their hospital experience, 24 hours a day.

 Family consultants are parents of children who have received medical care at CHOP’s King of Prussia Campus.
 They are employed by CHOP’s Family Relations Department, and partner with staff to bring the family voice and perspective into every area of the hospital.

-When you and your child's healthcare team must make difficult treatment decisions, the Ethics Committee staff may be able to help.
+When you and your child's healthcare team must make difficult treatment decisions, the Ethics Consultation Service staff may be able to help.